|Monday||9:00 a.m. – 5:00 p.m.|

 - To see what years we have for each volume and which volumes are digitized, and instructions for using the digitized volumes, refer to this List of Hexamer & Son volumes available through the Free Library of Philadelphia (PDF)

 The Sanborn Map Company absorbed the Hexamer & Son Company in 1915 and continued their fire insurance map legacy in Philadelphia.
 We have an extensive collection of Sanborn Fire Insurance Maps of Philadelphia available in multiple formats from 1916 to 2007, in addition to various formats of Sanborn maps for the region.

 - To identify the relevant volume of Philadelphia Sanborn maps, refer to this index map or the interactive index map provided by Penn State University.

 - To see what years we have for each volume, refer to this List of Sanborn volumes of Philadelphia available at the Free Library of Philadelphia (PDF)

 Ways to access Sanborn maps online:

-- View Digitized Sanborn maps of Philadelphia, available through Penn State University
+- View Digitized Sanborn maps of Pennsylvania, including Philadelphia, available through Penn State University

 How to read Sanborn maps: